sekika/swrcfit/doc/en/setting.md

 From these lines, parameters for drawing a graph is written.
 You can control if you draw a graph on terminal or/and file, and how the graph look like, in the section following from here.
-Detail is described here.[Drawing graph with gnuplot](graph.md)
+Detail is described here: [Drawing graph with gnuplot](graph.md)